Seven Grievances

-After the announcement of the Seven Grievances, the attack on Fushun started.
-Han defectors played a very important role in the Qing conquest of China.
-Han Chinese Generals who defected to the Manchu were often given women from the Imperial Aisin Gioro family in marriage while the ordinary soldiers who defected were often given non-royal Manchu women as wives.
-The Manchu leader Nurhaci married one of his granddaughters to the Ming General Li Yongfang (李永芳) after he surrendered Fushun in Liaoning to the Manchu in 1618.
+Shortly after the announcement of the Seven Grievances, the attack against the Ming on Fushun started.
+Han defectors played a very important role in the Qing conquest of Ming.
+Ethnic Han generals who defected to the Manchus were often given women from the imperial Aisin Gioro family in marriage while the ordinary soldiers who defected were often given non-royal Manchu women as wives.
+Nurhaci married one of his granddaughters to the Ming general Li Yongfang after the latter surrendered Fushun in Liaoning to the Manchus in 1618.
 The offspring of Li received the "Third Class Viscount" (三等子爵 (Sān-děng Zǐjué)) title.
 In retaliation, a year later, a Ming punitive force of about 100,000 men, which included Korean and Yehe troops, approached Nurhaci's Manchus along four different routes.
 The Manchus scored successive victories, the most decisive being the battle of Sarhu in which Nurhaci defeated Ming dynasty and Korean troops that were far superior in numbers and armaments.

 The Ming dynasty was wearied by a combination of internal strife and constant harassment by the Manchu.
 On May 26, 1644, Beijing fell to a peasant rebel army led by Li Zicheng.
 During the turmoil, the last Ming emperor Zhu Youjian hanged himself on a tree in the imperial garden outside the Forbidden City.
 The Manchus then allied with Ming general Wu Sangui and seized control of Beijing and overthrew Li Zicheng's short-lived Shun dynasty, establishing the Qing dynasty rule in China.